i11info/inventory2txt/README.md

 # Windows Inventory list in text format using PowerShell

-This script generate nicely formated text file.
+This script generate report in text format.

 Just put in any folder and run the .bat file that will invoke the .ps1 file as administrator.